glanzkaiser/ArduinoMemo/README.md

 Made by Glanz and Freya from Valhalla with Love this project is started in November 2021 and postponed recently since March 2022.
 Till date (April 30th 2022) we are not playing with Arduino Uno because we are focusing on writing science books and polishing GFreya OS with STEM software (VTK, Bullet, Paraview, OpenFOAM, BLAS-LAPACK-ARPACK, Eigen, ODE, Julia, etc).

 # Arduino Memo Book

-We created a book called "Arduino Memo" but it has not been finished yet (already 618 pages) we want to edit and revise it, hopefully in 2022 it can be finished for version 1.8.
+We created a book called "Arduino Memo" but it has not been finished yet (some projects are delayed), furthermore we want to edit and revise it, but feel free to take a look at some finished projects.

 ![Arduino Memo book cover](1AM.png)